JimDesu/basis-lang/spec.md

     ?<paramTypes>          ; may-fail command-typed value
     !<paramTypes>          ; must-fail command-typed value

 The angle-bracket list is a sequence of **parameter types only**, with no parameter names — at the type level there is nothing to refer to a name as.
-Mode markers in the list use the **suffix-on-type** placement of the nameless-context rule (§3.3): `Type` (no marker, READ), `Type'` (PRODUCE), `Type&` (REFERENCE).
-Pointer parameters carry the pointer-marker as prefix and the mode-marker as suffix on opposite sides — a pointer-to-`Int32` as a reference parameter is `^Int32&`, with `^` and `&` visually distinct on opposite ends of the type.
+Mode markers in the list use the **suffix-on-type** placement of the nameless-context rule (§3.3): `Type` (no marker, READ), `Type'` (CREATE), `Type&` (UPDATE).
+Pointer parameters carry the pointer-marker as prefix and the mode-marker as suffix on opposite sides — a pointer-to-`Int32` as an UPDATE parameter is `^Int32&`, with `^` and `&` visually distinct on opposite ends of the type.

 Examples:

     :<Int32, Int32>        ; never-fails command-typed value taking two Int32 (READ) parameters
-    ?<Int32', String>      ; may-fail command-typed value with a productive Int32 and a READ String !<^Int32&>             ; must-fail command-typed value with a reference parameter of type ^Int32
+    ?<Int32', String>      ; may-fail command-typed value with a CREATE Int32 and a READ String !<^Int32&>             ; must-fail command-typed value with an UPDATE parameter of type ^Int32

 Command-typed values are non-buffer types — they carry dispatch metadata and (for capture-bearing forms) capture information that does not reduce to bytes.
 They may not appear as record fields, union candidates, or other buffer-backed positions.
 They appear at top-level slots, parameters, receivers, object fields, and variant candidates (subject to the fexpr-specific restrictions of §5.15 for fexpr-typed values).

 Command-typed values support every operation a value supports: binding to slots, passing as parameters, storing in object fields and variant candidates, capture by lambdas and fexprs (within the rules of §8), partial application (§9.14), and direct invocation.
 The scope operator `::` produces a command-typed value with the receiver(s) baked in: `(receiver :: name)` has the type the class declared for `name` minus the receiver position.
 The full operational mechanics of dispatch are in §9.

 **The failure-mode marks on command-typed values follow the subsumption rule of §4.2.** A `:`-marked value is acceptable wherever a `?`-marked value is expected; a `!`-marked value is similarly acceptable; a `?`-marked value is not interchangeable with `:` or `!`.
 Subsumption is on the failure mark axis only. **Parameter modes and parameter types are invariant** under mark subsumption: a `:<Int32'>` is not interchangeable with `:<Int32>` or `:<Int32&>`.
-Invariance is essential for soundness — the per-mode discipline at the call site (productive obligations, reference-initialization preconditions, READ-taint contracts) breaks if the mode is permitted to vary.
+Invariance is essential for soundness — the per-mode discipline at the call site (CREATE obligations, reference-initialization preconditions, READ-taint contracts) breaks if the mode is permitted to vary.

 The interaction with class dispatch — when a class method's signature is a command-typed value with given marks and modes, and how instances supply their per-receiver implementations — is in §9.
 The interaction with overloading (multiple commands sharing a name) is in §9.16.